 Activity note: Our morning walk will cover a distance of approximately 2 miles and includes a segment with a small slope.
 Lunch at the thermal pool complex will be a casual and relaxed experience.
 Bathing suits and shorts are allowed in the dining area, though some people might feel more comfortable wearing a cover-up.

 Breakfast: At the hotel with coffee, tea, water.

 Morning: Before breakfast we will join our Group Leader in early morning stretching exercises that will focus on the element of fire—to wake up and energize our bodies in preparation for today’s activities.
 Cardiovascular health will be the focus of our session this morning.
-After boarding an open vehicle at the hotel, we’ll take a short drive to the start of a local trail in preparation for this morning's walk.
+Following our exercises, we'll head to the restaurant for breakfast.
+After boarding our bus, we’ll take a short drive to the start of a local trail in preparation for this morning's walk.
 Second Walk (4,500 steps): Interpretive walk through a transitional forest with a local naturalist who will highlight interesting flora and fauna along the way.
 We'll walk along a mostly flat forest trail with slight undulations.
 Return to the hotel.

 Lunch: At the hotel's freshwater and thermal pool complex.
 Water and coffee included; additional beverages available for purchase.

 Afternoon: Next, we’ll visit the hotel’s hot pools to listen to a presentation on the healthful properties of volcanic mud and thermal waters and sauna.
 Third Walk (1,500 steps): Our Group Leader will take us on a walk along gently undulating trails to experience the magnificence of a Pacific sunset from a mirador (lookout point).
 Under the tutelage of our expert leader, we will pair up and take turns giving each other gentle back massages to help reduce muscle tightness and inflammation and to improve circulation.
 Time for refreshments and reflection.
 Return to the hotel.